bovigo/callmap/README.md

 In case this leads to a false interpretation and the instance is returned when in fact it should not, you can always overrule that by explicitly stating a return value in the callmap.

+### Which methods can be used in the callmap? ###

+Only non-static, non-final public and protected methods can be used.

+In case you want to map a private, or a final, or a static method you are out of luck.
+Probably you should rethink your class design.

+Oh, and of course you can't use all of this with a class which is declared as final.

 ### Verifying method invocation and passed arguments ###